Please note we only breed LARGE/GIANT Bernedoodles.

 These Puppies are from our Daenerys and Johnathan

 Our Beautiful girls Daenerys , Ellaria and Catelyn are all due to have F1 Bernedoodle puppies.

 Our Stud boy, Johnathan has been carefully selected and brought over from America to help us achieve the perfect Bernedoodle puppies.

-Please note that we are now VAT registered and that is reflected in our puppy prices @ a 20% increase.
+Please note that we are now VAT registered and that

-All puppy prices include VAT.
+All puppy prices exclude VAT.